allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_dataviews.md

 * Active sort order
 * Active filters

-If a project has sub-projects, the Dataviews can be viewed by their sub-project groupings or together with all the Dataviews in the project.
+If a project has subprojects, the Dataviews can be viewed by their subproject groupings or together with all the Dataviews in the project.
 The customizations of these two views are saved separately.
 :::